PhurbaSherpa/algo-solutions/README.md

 # Purpose

 Created this repo for the sole purposes of keeping track of my solutions.
 I am currently using a variety of sources for finding problems.
-Right now I am using mostly LeetCode but am also sourcing from InterviewCake as well as from Cracking the Coding Interview Book a.k.a CTCI.
-I will be seperating each by grouping of LC and (Cake && CTCI together)
+Right now I am using mostly LeetCode but am also sourcing from InterviewCake as well as from Cracking the Coding Interview Book a.k.a CTCI and some questions I got from coding assesments.
+I will be seperating each by grouping of LC (LeetCode) and ctci-cake (Cake && CTCI together) and random(coding assessments),

 # LC Problems